I Have to Take a $22,000 RMD by the End of the Year, and I Don't Need the Money. What Should I Do With It?

 Jeter says that while you could take the money out monthly, in that situation, “it just becomes more income to spend or re-allocate elsewhere.”

 If you have a spouse or partner, you might want to sit down together once every three months to make a list of fun activities you could do with the money.
-If you have events or trips to look forward to, you may not resent having to take that money out of your retirement account.
+If you have events or trips to look forward to, you might not resent having to take that money out of your retirement account.

 Jeter also suggests talking with retired friends to see what new activities they’ve taken up since they stopped working.